Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 3 If Else Conditional Branches.md

 - "If-Else" is found in "Logic" components category
 - "Chat Output" x2 are found in "Outputs" components category

-The two Override Message's are custom components.
+As of 2/2025, no WYSIWYG drag-drop way to set specific text to appear in chat output based on the results of if/else (in this case, does the text match or not).
+Text would pass through for true and it would pass through for false, so you can’t tell which ran successfully by lookin at the text output.
+The only way is if you create a custom component that will spit out different text for True or different text for False.

+For that reason, we can define a custom component that lets you define that unique text.
 Add custom component button is at the bottom left:
 ![[Pasted image 20250210010621.png]]
 Use this code which will add the logic for the pipe in and out and also design the card onto the canvas:
 ```